awsdocs/amazon-connect-admin-guide/doc_source/use-attributes-cust-exp.md

 Contact attributes in your contact flows can provide a more personalized customer experience\.
 For example, specify a custom flow based on comparing an attribute to a value\.
 You then route the contact based on the value comparison, such as routing customers to different tiers of support based on their account number\.
 Or retrieve a customer's name and save it as an attribute\.
 Include the name attribute in a text to speech string so that the customer's name is said during the interaction\.

+**Tip**
+Contact attributes are shared across all contacts with the same InitialContactId\.
+This means that while carrying out transfers, for example, a contact attribute updated in the transfer flow updates the attribute's value in both CTR's contact attributes \(that is, the Inbound and Transfer contact attributes\)\.

 The steps in the following sections describe how to use contact attributes with different blocks in a contact flow\.

 ## Using a Set Contact Attributes Block<a name="use-set-contact-attrib-block"></a>